MasterPackager/Windows-Application-Package-Manifest/README.md

  - **Everything that is installed must be uninstalled**
    	 - Exception is configuration and user data can be left installed
  - **Do not create Per-User Win32 app installers**
-     - For per-user installed apps the best way is to use MSIX
+     - For per-user-installed apps, the best way is to use MSIX

 ## Security
 **Application data** - data that is created by the application.